mariusmym/CYD-Weather-Station/README.md

 └── README.md
 ```

+## Notes

+The **dark theme** is the primary and most polished experience.
+The light theme is functional but still a work in progress — colors and contrast may be refined in future updates.

+The photos in this repository were taken with a phone camera and don't accurately represent the on-screen colors.
+TFT displays are notoriously difficult to photograph — the actual result looks significantly better in person.

 ## Version History

 - **v6.5.5** - Location pin icon in header, improved SD card icon with contact pins, local IP on Status tab, backlight auto-off after 3 min idle, cleaned up debug output